 Here at Serendipity Farm we love hatching!
 We hatch a variety of heritage and rare breed Chickens.
 Fertile eggs are collected daily and turned twice per day before being incubated.
 Chicks are available throughout the Spring and Summer.
 Coop-ready pullets and cockerels are available late Spring through Fall.
 We occasionally have adult laying hens and adult roosters available, usually late Summer through early Fall.
-Hatching eggs are available most of the year with 1-2 week notice.
+Hatching eggs are available May through September with 1-2 week notice.
 We only sell fresh eggs for hatching to give you the best chance of success!

 Available from our own hatching:

 Limited availability starting in March 2021!
 Guinea fowl most likely available in May/June at the earliest.